sa-ne/openshift4-rhv-upi/README.md

 A script is provided to recreate an ISO that will automatically boot with the appropriate kernel parameters.
 Locate the script and modify the variables at the top to suite your environment.

 Most parameters can be left alone.
-You WILL need to change at least the `KP_WEBSERVER` variable to point to the web server hosting your ignition configs and CoreOS image.
+You WILL need to change at least the `KP_WEBSERVER` variable to point to the web server hosting your ignition configs and RHCOS image.

 ```shell-script
 VERSION=4.1.0-x86_64